poe-iit/first-response-server/README.md

 ```

 ## Get database connection string
-Ask for access to the mongodb database from Tomiwa and follow this [documentation](https://www.mongodb.com/docs/guides/atlas/connection-string/ "Get Connection String")
+Ask for access to the MongoDB database from Tomiwa and follow this [documentation](https://www.mongodb.com/docs/guides/atlas/connection-string/ "Get Connection String")

-## Create .env file
+## Create a .env file
 ```bash
 touch .env
 ```
 OR
 Manually create a new file named `.env`

-## Add database connection string to .env file
+## Add database connection string to the .env file
 ```
 DATABASE_URL=<Connection string you got from mongodb>
 ```